-The next definition is based on Assertion \ref{item:leftconsecutiv} of the preceding remark, that is to say, on the fact that, since vertices having the same left clique appear consecutive in $ \ri{L}$, for a given clique $\mc{c}\in\mc{X}$, we can find two vertices $v,w\in \mc{c}$ such that the vertices in ring-interval $[v,w]_\ri{L}$ are exactly those with left clique $\mc{c}$.
+The next definition is based on Assertion \ref{item:leftconsecutiv} of the preceding remark, that is to say, on the fact that, since vertices having the same left clique appear consecutively in $\ri{L}$, for a given clique $\mc{c}\in\mc{X}$, two vertices $v,w\in \mc{c}$ exist, such that the vertices in ring-interval $[v,w]_\ri{L}$ are exactly those with left clique $\mc{c}$.